Match flows, not scores

 Successive reflows produce more and more straight paths.

 In this article, we talked about Flow Matching, Rectification and Reflow – some of the emerging new ideas in Diffusion Model literature.
 Specifically, we looked into the theoretical definitions and justifications behind the ideas.
 Despite having an appealing outlook, some researchers are skeptical of it being a special case of good old Diffusion Models.
-Whatever the case maybe, it did deliver one of the best text-to-image model so far (Esser et al. 2024), pehaps with a bit of clever engineering, which is a topic of another day.
+Whatever the case maybe, it did deliver one of the best text-to-image model so far (), pehaps with a bit of clever engineering, which is a topic of another day.

 References